-He joined the Manhattan Project in 1941.
-Eventually the project yielded results, and in July 1945, the first test detonation of an atomic bomb took place, overseen by Oppenheimer and the other scientists working on the project.
+He joined the Manhattan Project in 1941, during World War II.
+Eventually the project yielded results, and in July 1945, "Trinity", the first test detonation of an atomic bomb, took place, overseen by Oppenheimer and the other scientists working on the project.
 Upon witnessing the sheer destructive force of the bomb, Oppenheimer was greatly disturbed.
 Less than a month later, Hiroshima and Nagasaki were the first (and to this day, only) cities destroyed by nuclear fire.

 After the war, Oppenheimer became chairman of the influential General Advisory Committee of the newly created United States Atomic Energy Commission.
 Having come to deeply fear further use of the weapon he had helped creating in future conflicts, he used this position to lobby for international control of nuclear power and against a US led nuclear arms race with the Soviet Union.
-But because of his outspokenness combined with the widespread Red Scare in the US in the 1950's, he fell out of favor with many powerful politicians and was eventually stripped of his security clearance following a much-publicized hearing in in 1954, and became as such effectively removed from political influence.
+But because of his outspokenness combined with the widespread Red Scare in the US in the 1950's, he fell out of favor with many powerful politicians and was eventually stripped of his security clearance following a much-publicized hearing in 1954, and became as such effectively removed from political influence.
 The event, however, also lead to large parts of the scientific community speaking out in Oppenheimer's support, as many scientists came to view him as a martyr and a victim of McCarthyism.

 After this, Oppenheimer continued to lecture, write and work in physics, and eventually got some redress when President John F. Kennedy awarded (and Lyndon Johnson presented) him with the Enrico Fermi Award in 1963.